 Conductor and earth wire stringing is usually carried out in sections of varying length of up to 10 km between termination structures, depending on constraints, terrain, and access.
 Existing infrastructure such as buildings, roads and fences may require hurdling which is a method that adopts a protective barrier to prevent contact and potential damage.
-Additionally existing distribution and transmission feeders which intersect the proposed Draft Alignment may require other electrical entity works to facilitate stringing.
+Additionally existing distribution and powerlines which intersect the Preferred Alignment may require other electrical entity works to facilitate stringing.
 This may include but is not limited to:

-- undergrounding existing distribution feeders - supply of additional generation to impacted feeders - network outages - live line hurdling which involves the installation of a portable undercrossing protective barrier.
+- undergrounding sections existing distribution powerlines - supply of additional generation to impacted powerlines - network outages - live line hurdling which involves the installation of a portable undercrossing protective barrier.